 It goes without saying that getting good-quality sleep is essential.
 When there’s a lack of it, it can contribute to the detriment of our health.

 When our bodies are deprived of something essential, it can be the foundation of many mental, physical, and spiritual health problems.
 So what causes a lack of deep sleep?
 Tons of things—lifestyle, food quality and intake, environment, and so on and so forth.

 - Going to bed late on purpose.
 Revenge bedtime procrastination is another name for it.
 It’s a phenomenon in which “people who don’t have much control over their daytime life refuse to sleep early in order to regain some sense of freedom during late-night hours.”

 - Struggling with a sleep disorder.
 Insomnia, sleep apnea, and narcolepsy are just a few of many sleep disorders that can leave people seeking out how to get more deep sleep.

 - Consuming stimulants and medications.
-It’s well-known that stimulants like coffee, caffeinated beverages, and even alcohol can reduce deep sleep longer after consumption.
+It’s well known that stimulants like coffee, caffeinated beverages, and even alcohol can prolong deep sleep after consumption.
 Moreover, research shows that pain medications like opioids and valium are known to have the same effect.